-The AAI program instruction allows multiple bytes of data to be programmed without re-issuing the next sequential address location.
+The AAI program instruction allows multiple bytes of data to be programmed without reissuing the next sequential address location.
 This feature decreases total programming time when multiple bytes or entire memory array is to be programmed.
 An AAI Word program instruction pointing to a protected memory area will be ignored.
 The selected address range must be in the erased state (FFH) when initiating an AAI Word Program operation.
-While within AAI Word programming sequence, only the following instructions are valid: for software end of write detection-AAI Word (ADH), WRDI (04H), and RDSR (05H); for hardware end of write detection-AAI Word (ADH) and WRDI (04H).
-There are three options to determine the completion of each AAI Word program cycle: hardware detection by reading the Serial Output, software detection by polling the BUSY bit in the software STATUS Register, or wait TBP.
-Refer to Section 4.4.5 "End of Write Detection" for details.
+While within AAI Word Programming sequence, only the following instructions are valid:

+- for software end-of-write detection AAI Word (ADH), WRDI (04H) and RDSR (05H) - for hardware end-of-write detection AAI Word (ADH) and WRDI (04H)

+There are three options to determine the completion of each AAI Word program cycle: hardware detection by reading the Serial Output, software detection by polling the BUSY bit in the software STATUS register or wait TBP (see Section 5.5 "End-of-Write Detection" for details).

 Prior to any write operation, the Write Enable (WREN) instruction must be executed.
 Initiate the AAI Word Program instruction by executing an 8-bit command, ADH, followed by address bits [A23-A0].
 Following the addresses, two bytes of data are input sequentially, each one from MSb (Bit 7) to LSb (Bit 0).
-The first byte of data (D0) is programmed into the initial address [A23-A1] with A0 = 0, the second byte of Data (D1) is programmed into the initial address [A23-A1] with A0 = 1.
+The first byte of data (D0) is programmed into the initial address $[A{23}-A{1}]$ with $A{0} = 0$, the second byte of data (D1) is programmed into the initial address [A23-A1] with A0 = 1.
 CE# must be driven high before executing the AAI Word Program instruction.
 Check the Busy status before entering the next valid command.
 Once the device indicates it is no longer busy, data for the next two sequential addresses may be programmed, followed by the next two, and so on.

-When programming the last desired word, or the highest unprotected memory address, check the busy status using either the hardware or software (RDSR instruction) method to check for program completion.
+When programming the last desired word or the highest unprotected memory address, check the Busy status using either the hardware or software (RDSR instruction) method to check for program completion.

 Once programming is complete, use the applicable method to terminate AAI.
-If the device is in Software End of Write Detection mode, execute the Write-Disable (WRDI) instruction, 04H.
-If the device is in AAI Hardware End of Write Detection mode, execute the Write Disable (WRDI) instruction, 04H, followed by the 8-bit DBSY command, 80H.
+If the device is in Software End-of-Write Detection mode, execute the Write Disable (WRDI) instruction, 04H.
+If the device is in AAI Hardware End-of-Write Detection mode, execute the Write Disable (WRDI) instruction, 04H, followed by the 8-bit DBSY command, 80H.
 There is no wrap mode during AAI programming once the highest unprotected memory address is reached.
-See Figure 4-8 and Figure 4-9 for the AAI Word programming sequence.
+See Figures 5-6 and 5-7 for the AAI Word programming sequence.